 - Noticing your pain getting worse.
-If your pain gets worse after you take hydrocodone bitartrate and acetaminophen tablets, do not take more hydrocodone bitartrate and acetaminophen tablets without first talking to your healthcare provider.
-Talk to your healthcare provider if the pain that you have increases, if you feel more sensitive to pain, or if you have new pain after taking hydrocodone bitartrate and acetaminophen tablets. - Are pregnant or planning to become pregnant.
-Use of hydrocodone bitartrate and acetaminophen tablets for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - Are breastfeeding.
-Hydrocodone bitartrate and acetaminophen passes into breast milk and may harm your baby. - Living in a household where there are small children or someone who has abused street or prescription drugs. - Taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
-Taking hydrocodone bitartrate and acetaminophen tablets with certain other medicines can cause serious side effects that could lead to death.
+If your pain gets worse after you take Hydrocodone Bitartrate and Acetaminophen Tablets, do not take more of Hydrocodone Bitartrate and Acetaminophen Tablets without first talking to your healthcare provider.
+Talk to your healthcare provider if the pain you have increases, if you feel more sensitive to pain, or if you have new pain after taking Hydrocodone Bitartrate and Acetaminophen Tablets. - Are pregnant or planning to become pregnant.
+Use of Hydrocodone Bitartrate and Acetaminophen Tablets for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - Breast feeding.
+Hydrocodone Bitartrate and Acetaminophen passes into breast milk and may harm your baby.
+Carefully observe infants for increased sleepiness (more than usual), breathing difficulties, or limpness.
+Seek immediate medical care if you notice these signs. - Living in a household where there are small children or someone who has abused street or prescription drugs. - Taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
+Taking Hydrocodone Bitartrate and Acetaminophen Tablets with certain other medicines can cause serious side effects that could lead to death.

-When taking hydrocodone bitartrate and acetaminophen tablets:
+When taking Hydrocodone Bitartrate and Acetaminophen Tablets:

 - Do not change your dose.
-Take hydrocodone bitartrate and acetaminophen tablets exactly as prescribed by your healthcare provider.
-Use the lowest dose possible for the shortest time needed. - For acute (short-term) pain, you may only need to take hydrocodone bitartrate and acetaminophen tablets for a few days.
-You may have some hydrocodone bitartrate and acetaminophen tablets left over that you did not use.
-See disposal information at the bottom of this section for directions on how to safely throw away (dispose of) your unused hydrocodone bitartrate and acetaminophen tablets. - Take your prescribed dose every four to six hours as needed for pain. - Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking hydrocodone bitartrate and acetaminophen tablets regularly, do not stop taking hydrocodone bitartrate and acetaminophen tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused hydrocodone bitartrate and acetaminophen tablets by taking your drug to an authorized DEA-registered collector of drug take-back program.
-If one is not available, you can dispose of oxycodone and acetaminophen tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag, and throwing the bag in your trash.
+Take Hydrocodone Bitartrate and Acetaminophen Tablets exactly as prescribed by your healthcare provider.
+Use the lowest dose possible for the shortest time needed. - For acute (short-term) pain, you may only need to take Hydrocodone Bitartrate and Acetaminophen Tablets for a few days.
+You may have some Hydrocodone Bitartrate and Acetaminophen Tablets left over that you did not use.
+See disposal information at the bottom of this section for directions on how to safely throw away (dispose of) your unused Hydrocodone Bitartrate and Acetaminophen Tablets. - Take your prescribed dose every four to six hours at the same time every day as needed for pain. - Do not take more than your prescribed dose.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking Hydrocodone Bitartrate and Acetaminophen Tablets regularly, do not stop taking Hydrocodone Bitartrate and Acetaminophen Tablets without talking to your healthcare provider.

+Dispose of expired, unwanted, or unused Hydrocodone Bitartrate and Acetaminophen Tablets by taking your drug to an authorized DEA-registered collector or drug take-back program.
+If one is not available, you can dispose of Hydrocodone Bitartrate and Acetaminophen Tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag, and throwing the bag in your trash.
 Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.

-While taking hydrocodone bitartrate and acetaminophen tablets DO NOT:
+While taking Hydrocodone Bitartrate and Acetaminophen Tablets DO NOT:

-- Drive or operate heavy machinery, until you know how hydrocodone bitartrate and acetaminophen tablets affect you.
-Hydrocodone bitartrate and acetaminophen tablets can make you sleepy, dizzy, or lightheaded. - Drink alcohol or use prescription or over-the-counter medicines that contain alcohol.
-Using products containing alcohol during treatment with hydrocodone bitartrate and acetaminophen tablets may cause you to overdose and die.
+- Drive or operate heavy machinery, until you know how Hydrocodone Bitartrate and Acetaminophen Tablets affects you.
+Hydrocodone Bitartrate and Acetaminophen Tablets can make you sleepy, dizzy, or lightheaded. - Drink alcohol or use prescription or over-the-counter medicines that contain alcohol.
+Using products containing alcohol during treatment with Hydrocodone Bitartrate and Acetaminophen Tablets may cause you to overdose and die.

-The possible side effects of hydrocodone bitartrate and acetaminophen tablets:
+The possible side effects of Hydrocodone Bitartrate and Acetaminophen Tablets: